PowershellScripts/PowershellScripts.github.io/articles/en/spo/ctremove.md

 # Powershell

-It works better if you don't know in which list the content type is bein used.
+Powershell is a better choice if you don't know in which list the content type is being used and there is a lot of them.
 Powershell allows you to scan through multiple lists quickly.

 ### With content type name
 Content type name is easier because you already know the name of your content type.
 However, if there is a chance that you may have 2 different content types with the same name, you should be using the script with content type id, not name.
 For a script with content type id, scroll below.